nextui-org/nextui-cli/README.md

 ### Add

-Add NextUI components to your project.
+Add HeorUI components to your project.

 #### Features